fmonsalvebravo-dev/docquote/README.md

-# DocQuote
+# DocQuote Platform

-DocQuote is an AI-native API that generates professional sales quote PDFs from structured JSON.
+DocQuote Platform is an AI-native document generation API that generates professional sales quotes, purchase orders, and invoices from structured JSON.
+One API key works across all document types; the free tier and credits are shared.
 Built for autonomous agents, workflow automation, and developer integrations.

 ## Machine discovery